Wisconsin court to rule on conservative professor's firing

 John McAdams sued the private Catholic school in 2016, arguing that he lost his job for exercising freedom of speech.

-Marquette says McAdams was not fired for the content of his 2014 post , but because he named the instructor and linked to her personal website that had personal identifying information.
-Afterward, the instructor received a flood of hateful messages and threats.
+Marquette says McAdams wasn't fired for the content of his 2014 post, but because he named the instructor and linked to her personal website that had personal identifying information.
+The instructor later received a flood of hateful messages and threats.

-The ruling expected Friday has been eagerly awaited by conservatives, who see universities as liberal havens, and by private businesses that want control over employee discipline.
+The court heard arguments in April .
+The ruling expected Friday has been eagerly awaited by conservatives who see universities as liberal havens and by private businesses that want control over employee discipline.

 Comments